The entire book appears at this link with chapters added after appearing online:

 answers.
 “Oh.
 Oh.
 O.K.,” Big Al mumbles and collapses back into

 his fetal position.
 Lucky guy.
-Di course, he’ll regret this in
+Course, he’ll regret this in the morning.

 Two large motorcycle types go from table to table picking up